jiangxincode/mpi.vim/README.md

 ![image](https://github.com/jiangxincode/mpi.vim/raw/master/screenshots/status.png)

 Syntax highlight, matching rules and mappings for the mpi.
-Now the plugin only support the C binding of MPI, and C++ or Fortran binding is on the way.
+Now the plugin only support the C, C++ and Fortran binding of MPI, Golang binding is on the way.
 If you have some advises, please tell me, open a issue, give me a pull request, or send me a email.
 Hava a good time on MPI.

 + Aloys
 + jiangxinnju@163.com